danielrriggs/danielrriggs.github.io/content/Consciousness.md

 ---
 The fundamental quality of [[sakshi bhava]].

+According to [[Yoga]], consciousness or awareness is in the form of motion or vibration.

 #### States of Mind
 There are four states of consciousness:
 - _Jāgrat_ ([[Jagrat]]) - wakefulness